 Inflationary pressures have affected economies, financial markets and market participants worldwide.
-Central bank responses to inflationary pressures have resulted in higher market interest rates and aggressive balance sheet policy, which has contributed and may continue to contribute to elevated financial and capital market volatility and significant changes to asset values.
-We expect elevated levels of inflation may result in higher labor costs and other operating costs, thus putting pressure on the MBL Group's expenses.
-Central bank actions in response to elevated inflation may lead to slow economic growth and increase the risk of recession, which could adversely affect the MBL Group's clients, businesses and results of operations.
+In 2022 and 2023, central banks responded to these pressures with higher interest rates and aggressive balance sheet policies, which contributed to elevated financial and capital market volatility and significant changes in asset values.
+Central banks continue to warn that inflationary pressures may persist and there is a risk that inflation could return to the elevated levels recently experienced.
+New or increased trade barriers may also have an inflationary effect.
+If inflation were to return to the recent elevated levels, it could result in increases in labor costs and other operating costs, thus putting pressure on the MBL Group's expenses.